If this is an emergency

 You will talk with an experienced registered nurse who can answer your health care questions, explain potential care options, and, if necessary, help you find the nearest place to receive a diagnosis and treatment.
 The Nurse Line is free for UChicago students.

-If you are unsure of whether you should go to the Emergency Room, call the Nurse Line at 773.702.4156 to determine if emergency treatment is necessary.
+If you are unsure of whether you should go to the Emergency Room, call the Nurse Line at 773.834.WELL to determine if emergency treatment is necessary.

 Learn more about your options for care, including the Nurse Line and Emergency Room.

-If you call, you will be connected with the on-call SCS staff therapist.
+You will be connected with the on-call UChicago Student Wellness staff therapist.
 The therapist will ask about your concerns and will suggest the most appropriate services.
-You may be encouraged to walk in to the clinic and meet with a therapist.

-If you walk in to the clinic, you will be offered the next available scheduled intake appointment.
-If you declare that you are experiencing a psychological emergency, you will complete paperwork and meet with an SCS urgent care therapist as quickly as possible.
+If you declare that you are experiencing a psychological emergency, you will complete paperwork and meet with an urgent care therapist as quickly as possible.
 The urgent care therapist will take time to clarify and address your emergency concerns.
-Following the meeting, you may be assigned to an SCS clinical staff member, referred to a private therapist or clinic, or scheduled for a more extended intake evaluation as soon as possible, typically within a week.
+Following the meeting, you may be assigned to a UChicago Student Wellness clinical staff member, referred to a private therapist or clinic, or scheduled for a more extended intake evaluation as soon as possible.

 If you or somebody you know has been affected by sexual assault, please visit the Office of the Provost Equal Opportunity Programs website to find more information about getting help.

 Not sure where to turn?
-The Dean-on-Call is a University administrator who can be reached 24/7 by calling 773.834.HELP (4357) and following the prompts.
+The Dean-on-Call is an administrator and can be reached by calling the University of Chicago Police Department (UCPD) at 773-702-8181.
+Please be prepared to leave a 10-digit call-back number, as UCPD will page the Dean-on-Call for you.
 Students, faculty, or staff may contact the Dean-on-Call any time there is a concern or emergency in order to get advice and support in managing a situation involving a student.
 Learn more here.